-The consolidated financial statements and financial statement schedule of ON Semiconductor Corporation as of December 31, 2002 and 2001 and for each of the three years in the period ended December 31, 2002 incorporated by reference in this prospectus from ON Semiconductor Corporation's Current Report on Form 8-K dated September 9, 2003, have been so incorporated by reference in reliance on the reports of PricewaterhouseCoopers LLP, independent accountants, given on authority of said firm as experts in auditing and accounting.
-The separate financial statements of (a) Semiconductor Components Industries, LLC, SCG Malaysia Holdings Sdn.
-Bhd. and SCG Philippines, Incorporated as of December 31, 2002 and 2001 and for each of the three years in the period ended December 31, 2002, and (b) ON Semiconductor Trading Ltd. as of December 31, 2002 and 2001 and for the years ended December 31, 2002 and 2001 and for the period from October 27, 2000 through December 31, 2000, incorporated in this prospectus by reference from ON Semiconductor Corporation's Current Report on Form 8-K dated January 2, 2004, have been so incorporated in reliance on the reports of PricewaterhouseCoopers LLP, independent accountants, given on authority of said firm as experts in auditing and accounting.
+The consolidated financial statements and financial statement schedule of ON Semiconductor Corporation as of December 31, 2003 and 2002 and for each of the three years in the period ended December 31, 2003 incorporated in this prospectus by reference from ON Semiconductor Corporation's Annual Report on Form 10-K/A for the year ended December 31, 2003 filed March 22, 2004, have been so incorporated in reliance on the reports of PricewaterhouseCoopers LLP, independent accountants, given on authority of said firm as experts in auditing and accounting.
+The separate financial statements of Semiconductor Components Industries, LLC, SCG Malaysia Holdings Sdn.
+Bhd., SCG Philippines, Incorporated, SCG (China) Holding Corporation and ON

+Semiconductor Trading Ltd. as of December 31, 2003 and 2002 and for each of the three years in the period ended December 31, 2003 incorporated in this prospectus by reference to ON Semiconductor Corporation's Annual Report on Form 10-K/A for the year ended December 31, 2003 filed March 22, 2004, have been so incorporated in reliance on the reports of PricewaterhouseCoopers LLP, independent accountants, given on authority of said firm as experts in auditing and accounting.